automuteus/automuteus/README.md

 Seeded games use connect codes starting with `SEED`, which is all `-clean` removes.
 The same `-seed` always produces the same players and outcomes; only the timestamps follow the time of the run.
+Each game also gets up to `-guests` (default 2) unlinked players, who appear only in its events and game over report, as they would for a real lobby.

 # Similar Projects